Cord blood: History

 The first successful cord blood transplant (CBT) was done in 1988 in a child with Fanconi anemia.
 Early efforts to use CBT in adults led to mortality rates of about 50%, due somewhat to the procedure being done in very sick people, but perhaps also due to slow development of immune cells from the transplant.
-By 2013, 30,000 CBT procedures had been performed and banks held about 600,000 units of cord blood.
+By 2013, 30,000 CBT procedures had been performed, and public banks held about 600,000 units of cord blood.

 Society and culture

 Legal status

 Hemacord (HPC, cord blood) was approved for medical use in the US in 2011.

 Ducord (HPC Cord Blood) was approved for medical use in the US in 2012.

 Allocord (HPC Cord Blood) was approved for medical use in the US in 2013.

 Cordcyte was approved for medical use in the US in 2013.

 Clevecord (HPC Cord Blood) was approved for medical use in the US in 2016.

 Regenecyte (HPC, Cord Blood) was approved for medical use in the US in November 2024.